 Day 08: Lubuche-Gorak Shep 5,160m 4 hours trek.

-A gentle climb all the way and a short descent to the last village Gorak Shep with few tea-houses facilities.
+A gentle climb all the way and a short descent to the last village Gorak Shep with few tea-house facilities.
 Climb to Kala Pattar 5,545m which offers the best views of Mt.
-Everest, Pumori and Ama Dablam.
+Everest, Pumori, and Ama Dablam.

-Day 09: Everest Base Camp excursion and trek back to Lubuche 7 hours trek.
+Day 09: Everest Base Camp excursion and trek back to Lobuche 7 hours trek.

 Walk into the Everest Base Camp 5,357m through rocky and glacial trails where climbers gather for summiting Everest then trek back to Lobuje.